 Neither of these will amount too much in the longer term.

-- One is a splendid idea, but companies are positively opposed to its implementation, and actively engage in demand distortion, thinking this maximized profits and helps them meet quarterly numbers in a pinch.
+- One is a splendid idea, but companies are positively opposed to its implementation.
+They actively engage in demand distortion, thinking this maximized profits and helps them meet quarterly numbers in a pinch.

 - The other has little foundation in any logic and seems to distract companies from improving their forecasting capability by adding a post-forecasting processor that jiggers the forecast around.